-To prepare students for success in MATH 125, RHET 131, and beyond, MacMurray offers three developmental courses.
-Placement in the courses is determined by the student's record in high school and on placement exams.
-The courses count in the student's course load and grade point average but not as hours toward graduation.
+To prepare students for success in MATH 125, COMP 131, and beyond, MacMurray offers two lab courses.
+Placement in the labs is determined by the student's record in high school and on placement exams.
+The labs do not count for credit or factor into grade point average.

 MATH 091.
-Essential Foundations in Mathematics.
-(3) This course provides professional assistance for students in the arithmetic of real numbers; uses ratios, proportions, and percentages to solve real-life problems; and reviews measurement and practical geometry emphasizing applications to perimeter, area, and volume of common geometric figures.
+Math Lab.
+(3) This lab provides professional assistance for students in the arithmetic of real numbers; uses ratios, proportions, and percentages to solve real-life problems; and reviews measurement and practical geometry emphasizing applications to perimeter, area, and volume of common geometric figures.

-RHET 091.
-Essential Foundations in Writing and Rhetoric.
-(3) For students who need to review language skills to be prepared to take RHET 131.
-This course provides a review of basic sentence parts, correct grammar and usage, mechanics and punctuation, as well as the use of coordinated and subordinated sentence elements.
-Writings skills are developed through extensive paragraph writing practice and short essays.
+COMP 091.
+Writing Lab.
+(3) (For students who need to review language skills while taking COMP 131.)
+This lab provides a review of basic sentence parts, correct grammar and usage, mechanics and punctuation, as well as the use of coordinated and subordinated sentence elements.
+Writing skills are developed through extensive paragraph writing practice and short essays.
 Students will learn to write well-developed and clearly organized essays through a process-based instruction method.